MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/text-block.md

 Elements derived from the Inline class, such as Bold, Italic, Run, Span, and LineBreak, enable different formatting for different parts of the text.
 For more info, see the [Formatting text](#formatting-text) section.
 The inline Hyperlink element lets you add a hyperlink to your text.
 However, using Inlines also disables fast path text rendering, which is discussed in the next section.

 ## Performance considerations

 Whenever possible, XAML uses a more efficient code path to layout text.
 This fast path both decreases overall memory use and greatly reduces the CPU time to do text measuring and arranging.
 This fast path applies only to TextBlock, so it should be preferred when possible over RichTextBlock.

 Certain conditions require TextBlock to fall back to a more feature-rich and CPU intensive code path for text rendering.
 To keep text rendering on the fast path, be sure to follow these guidelines when setting the properties listed here.

 - [Text](/uwp/api/windows.ui.xaml.controls.textblock.text): The most important condition is that the fast path is used only when you set text by explicitly setting the Text property, either in XAML or in code (as shown in the previous examples).
 Setting the text via TextBlock's Inlines collection (such as `<TextBlock>Inline text</TextBlock>`) will disable the fast path, due to the potential complexity of multiple formats.
 - [CharacterSpacing](/uwp/api/windows.ui.xaml.controls.textblock.characterspacing): Only the default value of 0 is fast path.
 - [TextTrimming](/uwp/api/windows.ui.xaml.controls.textblock.texttrimming): Only the **None**, **CharacterEllipsis**, and **WordEllipsis** values are fast path.
 The **Clip** value disables the fast path.

+> [!NOTE]
-> **Note**&nbsp;&nbsp;Prior to Windows 10, version 1607, additional properties also affect the fast path.
+> Prior to Windows 10, version 1607, additional properties also affect the fast path.
 If your app is run on an earlier version of Windows, these conditions will also cause your text to render on the slow path.
 For more info about versions, see [Version adaptive code](/windows/uwp/debug-test-perf/version-adaptive-code.md).

 - [Typography](/uwp/api/Windows.UI.Xaml.Documents.Typography): Only the default values for the various Typography properties are fast path.
 - [LineStackingStrategy](/uwp/api/windows.ui.xaml.controls.textblock.linestackingstrategy): If [LineHeight](/uwp/api/windows.ui.xaml.controls.textblock.lineheight) is not 0, the **BaselineToBaseline** and **MaxHeight** values disable the fast path.
 - [IsTextSelectionEnabled](/uwp/api/windows.ui.xaml.controls.textblock.istextselectionenabled): Only **false** is fast path.
 Setting this property to **true** disables the fast path.

 You can set the [DebugSettings.IsTextPerformanceVisualizationEnabled](/uwp/api/windows.ui.xaml.debugsettings.istextperformancevisualizationenabled) property to **true** during debugging to determine whether text is using fast path rendering.
 When this property is set to true, the text that is on the fast path displays in a bright green color.

+> [!TIP]
->**Tip**&nbsp;&nbsp;This feature is explained in depth in this session from Build 2015- XAML Performance: Techniques for Maximizing Universal Windows App Experiences Built with XAML.
+> This feature is explained in depth in this session from Build 2015 - XAML Performance: Techniques for Maximizing Universal Windows App Experiences Built with XAML.

 You typically set debug settings in the [OnLaunched](/uwp/api/windows.ui.xaml.application.onlaunched) method override in the code-behind page for App.xaml, like this.

 ```csharp
 protected override void OnLaunched(LaunchActivatedEventArgs e)
 {